zane-abbud/DS4002-Case-Study/README.md

 Students should use this repository to:

 - understand the fake news classification problem
-- load and prepare the fake/real news dataset
+- access the fake/real news dataset instructions
+- review and run the project code
 - reproduce exploratory data analysis outputs
 - convert article text into numerical features using TF-IDF
 - train a logistic regression classifier